jerednel/markov-chain-attribution/readme.md

-## Note!

-This is under heavy dev.
-Don't use it for anything production related yet.
-If you have ideas for how to improve this or run it better then please feel free to contribute, open issues, etc...

 ## Markov Chains for Attribution Modeling

 This is a proof-of-concept I built out that leverages a first order Markov chain to reallocate conversions in the manner explained by [Anderl, Eva and Becker, Ingo and Wangenheim, Florian V. and Schumann, Jan Hendrik](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2343077) in " Mapping the Customer Journey: A Graph-Based Framework for Online Attribution Modeling"

 If this concept is new, check out the post on [markov chain attribution modeling](https://www.jnel.me/how-to-leverage-markov-chains-for-attribution/).

-In this package we run simulations of user journeys based on the values of the transition matrix to derive the removal effect conversion rate.
-The higher the number of simulations the longer it takes since it needs to be run for each channel or tactic that you pass to the model.
-Higher simulation sizes are required, however, the larger your data get and the more potential transition states exist between the different channels.
-I have found that for a month or so of real website data, ```niter=5000``` tends to give reasonable results, however it does take a while to run through these (about a minute or two).

 ### Motivation